napari/napari.github.io/dev/_sources/gallery/set_theme.rst

 Displays an image and sets the theme to 'light'.

+.. tags:: gui

 ..
-GENERATED FROM PYTHON SOURCE LINES 7-20
+GENERATED FROM PYTHON SOURCE LINES 9-22